kaiser-rpg/KaiserRPG.github.io/pages/rule/spirit/ki.md

 Without a container, ki dissipates into nothing.
 The container it is stored in must have some amount of life force to properly store the spiritual energy.

 ## Ki Reserve
 Your maximum Ki Reserve is determined by your Characteristics and Experience.
 You gain 2 ki point for each point in your Strength, Constitution, Dexterity, Agility, Focus, and Willpower Characteristics.
-To this you add any Innate Bonus and ki purchased using Experience Points -- ki gained through XP comes in groups of ten.
+To this you add any innate bonus and ki purchased using Experience Points -- ki gained through XP comes in groups of ten.

 ## Chakras
 Chakras are the points where you body and spirit are connected.
 You possess three different chakras.
 Red chakra is your physical strength and resiliency; it is based on your Strength and Constitution Characteristics.
 Green chakra is your physical speed and reaction time; it is based on your Dexterity and Agility Characteristics.
 Blue chakra is your spiritual prowess; it is based on your Focus and Willpower Characteristics.